KirilStrezikozin/dotfiles/README.md

 # heiskempler's dotfiles

-Send myself to hell if I loose em (dotfiles).
+Send myself to hell if I lose em (dotfiles).

 Original idea of configuring config files in the way I did belongs to [Atlassian: How to Store Dotfiles - A Bare Git Repository](https://www.atlassian.com/git/tutorials/dotfiles).